Top 10 Esports Leagues

-All of MLG and their assets were purchased by Activision Blizzard in 2016 for a reported $46 million.
+All of MLG and its assets were purchased by Activision Blizzard in 2016 for a reported $46 million.
 These assets include MLG.tv, which Activision hopes will become a huge esports media conglomerate.
-MLG still hosts their own events for non-Activision Blizzard titles.
+MLG still hosts its own events for non-Activision Blizzard titles.

-ELeague is similar to a more traditional sports league, with regular seasons leading up to playoffs, which then culminate in a final.
+ELeague is similar to a more traditional sports league, with regular seasons leading up to playoffs, culminating in a final.

 ELeague has paid out over $8.6 million in prize money since its inception over the course of 18 different tournaments.
 This is highly impressive considering ELeague’s relatively short lifespan in the overall picture of esports.

-The Overwatch League is an Overwatch league made by the developers of the game itself: Blizzard Entertainment.
+The Overwatch League is a league made by the developers of the game itself: Blizzard Entertainment.
 Overwatch League is a smaller league within the Major League Gaming conglomerate.

 While it is not the largest league within MLG, Overwatch League stands out because of its high payouts and fan engagement numbers, as well as its unique participation format and overall structure.